 For more information about a particular program, please contact the program director below.
 We invite you to review how to apply and hope to hear from you!

 The pharmacy practice residency started in July 2002 and is fully accredited by the American Society of Health-System Pharmacists (ASHP).
 Each year, Community Health Network recruits four pharmacy practice residents.
 The residency experience is shared among Community Hospital East, Community Hospital North, Community Hospital South and Community Heart and Vascular Hospital, all within our network of community-based hospitals in Indianapolis, Indiana.

 Residency training includes required practice experiences in general medicine, ambulatory care, drug information, cardiology, behavioral care and practice management.
-The resident has a great deal of flexibility in selecting elective experiences, including critical care, infectious diseases, pediatrics/NICU, as well as additional experiences in one of the required rotations.
+The resident has a great deal of flexibility in selecting elective experiences, including critical care, infectious diseases, psychiatry, pediatrics/NICU, as well as additional experiences in one of the required rotations.
 The resident also has the benefit of being involved in a longitudinal academic rotation providing instruction to pharmacy students at Butler University College of Pharmacy.
 Other aspects of pharmacy practice in which our residents may become involved include pharmacy on-call service, formal and informal presentations, journal club, performance improvement initiatives and mentorship of student pharmacists on rotation.

 Sarah Lackey, Pharm.D., BCPS